Employer of Record

 Probationary Period

 Estonia allows for a probationary period of up to four months, during which the employer can evaluate the employee’s suitability for the role.
 During this period, the employee retains all legal rights.
-If the employment contract is to be terminated during the probation, the party initiating the termination must notify the other party 15 days in advance.
+If the employment contract is to be terminated during the probation, the party initiating the termination must notify the other party 15 calendar days in advance.

 13th Month Salary